 “Jeep in the crate.”
 In our hobby, that one phrase causes more eyes to roll than Kelly’s Heroes’ Oddball declaring, “Always with the negative waves Moriarty, always with the negative waves.”

 Yes, Jeeps were produced and packed this way for shipment to U.S. forces and countries like England and the Soviet Union.
-At the Ford Motor Company, assembly plant in Richmond, CA, for about 70% of production was boxed due to their close proximity to the San Francisco port.
+At the Ford Motor Company assembly plant in Richmond, California, about 70% of production was boxed due to their close proximity to the San Francisco port.